ADMISSION APPLICATION DOCUMENTATION

 2. The candidate must have access to a computer - This does not include farmers or offenders in prison.

-3. The candidate should be computer literate - if in possession of a computer.
+3. The candidate should be computer literate - if in possession of a computer as assignments must be typed.

 4. The candidate must have a good grasp of English.